All Episodes

 I come home, I'll saute something like this up, finish it with some sauce, all done.

-So why doesn't everyone have something in their fridge with these sauces in it?
+So why doesn't everyone have something in their fridge with exhausting?

 I don't know.

-I hope we're helping them now, because I surely have some in mine.
+I hope we're helping them now because I surely have some in mind.

 How many of you have a sauce like this already ready to go in an emergency at home?